Best Lightweight Hiking Shoes: Our Top 11 Picks

 Editor’s Choice

-Over the past few years, the Salomon X Ultra 3 GTX (click here for women’s version) has established itself as the top-rated lightweight hiking shoe in the business.
-This year we expected its latest version, the Salomon X Ultra 4, to oust it from the top spot but, after careful consideration, the Ultra’s third version remains our favorite.
+Over the past few years, the Salomon X Ultra 4 GTX (click here for women’s version) has established itself as the top-rated lightweight hiking shoe in the business, and a worthy successor to the hugely popular Salomon X Ultra 3 GTX.

 At a little over a pound and a half, these are among the lightest waterproof hiking shoes out there.
 What’s even better is that they don’t forsake much in the way of stability and comfort.

-There are lighter shoes available, to be sure, but none that offer the same performance as these.
+There are lighter shoes available, but none that offer the same performance as these.
 Our opinion?
 The best lightweight waterproof hiking shoes out there.

 Key Features